|

 Jury comments included:

 An adventurous and vivacious exploration of materials, colours, spaces and shapes.
-The architect has utilised thoughtfully Mt Gambier stone overlaid with Colorbond currugated iron to achieve walls of excellent thermal quality.
+The architect has utilised thoughtfully Mt Gambier stone overlaid with Colorbond corrugated iron to achieve walls of excellent thermal quality.

 The external surface hues sit comfortably alongside the reds, greens and ochres of the adjoining horticulture, pine forests and vineyards.
 Whilst the finer details are raw and hybrid, the overall impression is a warm family home for very pleasant living.